aresprotocols/ares-wiki/docs/marketBenefits.md

 ---
 id: marketBenefits
-title: Storage Market Benefits
+title: Trojan staking
-sidebar_label: Storage Market Benefits
+sidebar_label: Trojan staking
 ---

 Users can receive storage order discounts and reductions for order settlement fees by locking in CRU tokens as storage market collateral.